 ManageEngine MDM, the free Mac MDM solution supports the following features to manage machines running on macOS:

 Enrollment is the first step under Mac device management. macOS machines which are in use even before setting up ME MDM can be enrolled using MDM.
 Enrollment can be performed through Invites in case of managing machines present in your inventory.
 For employee-owned personal machines, using Self Enrollment is ideal.
-The enrollment URL is accessed to bring machines under management.
-Supported for macOS 10.7 and above.
+The enrollment URL is accessed from the Mac machine that needs to be managed by macOS MDM solutions.
+Supported by MDM for macOS 10.7 and above.

-Integrating MDM with Apple Business Manager, facilitates out-of-the-box deployment.
-New machines can be enrolled and brought under management before being handed over to employees.
-Supported for macOS 10.9 and above.
+Apple Business Manager integrates with device management solutions for Mac to facilitate out-of-the-box deployment.
+New machines can be enrolled and managed by Mac MDM solutions before being handed over to employees.
+Supported by MDM for macOS 10.9 and above.

 Secure your managed machines and data by defining parameters for a password policy.
-Supported for macOS 10.7 and above.
+Supported by MDM for macOS 10.7 and above.

 Wi-Fi and proxy settings for the managed machines can be configured.
-You can also prevent machines from connecting to unapproved Wi-Fi networks by configuring Restrictions.
-Supported for macOS 10.7 and above.
+You can also prevent machines from connecting to unapproved Wi-Fi networks (or networds not configured by the MacOS MDM) by configuring Restrictions.
+Supported by MDM for macOS 10.7 and above.

-VPN and proxy settings can be configured.
-To know more about the supported types of VPN by MDM, click here.
-Supported for macOS 10.7 and above.
+VPN and proxy settings can be configured using Mac device management solutions.
+To know more about the supported types of VPN by MDM for Mac, click here.
+Supported by MDM for macOS 10.7 and above.

-Data stored in all the managed mac machines can be secured by encrypting them through a single console using FileVault Encryption.
-Supported for macOS 10.9 and above.
+Data stored in all the managed Mac machines can be secured by encrypting them through a single console using FileVault Encryption.
+Supported by MDM for macOS 10.9 and above.

 Distribute CA certificates to the managed machines in order to secure and validate any network communication.
-Supported for macOS 10.7 and above.
+Supported by MDM for macOS 10.7 and above.

 To configure policies which MDM does not currently support, create custom configuration profiles using third-party tools like Apple Configurator or ProfileCreator.
 The supported OS version depends on the policies configured witin the custom profile.

 The IT administrator can remotely lock the managed machines to enhance data security and to also secure any machines that might be lost.
-Supported for macOS 10.8 and above.
+Supported by MDM for macOS 10.8 and above.

 Only the corporate data and settings pushed using MDM can be removed from the managed machines without deleting any personal data.
-Supported for macOS 10.7 and above.
+Supported by MDM for macOS 10.7 and above.

 Apps purchased via ABM can be silently installed in the managed machines from the MDM server with zero user intervention.
-Supported for macOS 10.10 and above.
+Supported by MDM for macOS 10.10 and above.